 - Upon reconstitution, one vial delivers 8 mL of solution that is clear to slightly opalescent and colorless to slightly yellow containing 50 mg/mL of ansuvimab-zykl.
 Do NOT administer and discard the vial if the reconstituted solution is discolored or contains visible particles.

-- Reconstituted solution in the vials may be kept at ambient temperature (15°C to 27°C [59°F to 81°F]) or stored refrigerated at 2°C to 8°C (36°F to 46°F), protected from light, for up to four (4) hours.
+- Dilute the EBANGA solution immediately upon reconstitution.
+If needed, the reconstituted solution may be stored refrigerated at 2°C to 8°C (36°F to 46°F), protected from light, for up to 4 hours.
 This 4-hour window includes time required for further dilution and EBANGA solution should be infused immediately upon further dilution.

 - Following reconstitution, EBANGA must be further diluted prior to IV infusion.